xnvme/xnvme/docs/background/backends/upcie/mproc.md

 SPDK's own multi-process mode claims **all** free hugepages on the system at startup.
-Because uPCIe also needs hugepages for its DMA memory, the two cannot be expected to share a system, and running uPCIe and SPDK in multi-process mode side by side cannot be not guaranteed to work.
+Because uPCIe also needs hugepages for its DMA memory, the two cannot be expected to share a system, and running uPCIe and SPDK in multi-process mode side by side is not guaranteed to work.

 ### GPU backend doorbell registration